openconfig/gnsi/credentialz/README.md

 ```

 * Send a server's keys and certificate change request message to the target
   device.
-Its an error if the public key of the private key does not
+Its an error if the public key of the certificate does not
   correspond to the private key provided.

 ```go